seanpohyx/hopeuni/README.md

 ## Features

 - User's info
--- Possible to be extracted from signup forms or smth, current mock in link.
+	- Possibly to be extracted from signup forms or smth, current mock in link.
 - Announcements
--- Editable through the sheet (Admin-only)
+	- Editable through the sheet (Admin-only)
 - Countdown (To implement)
 - Schedule (To implement)
 - Devotions (To implement)